somiibo/module-package-examples/README.md

 - returns: <`null`>

-`.loop()` drives the repeating nature of modules by executing the `fn` passed to it, effectively starting the moudule from the top again.
+`.loop()` drives the repeating nature of modules by executing the `fn` passed to it, effectively starting the module from the top again.

 Examples:
 ```js